markuskreukniet/irmamobile-measurements/README.md

 ## Additional Setup

+Here is the additional setup that we should perform after the irmamobile project's setup.

 First, git clone the project ['irmago-measurements.'](https://github.com/markuskreukniet/irmago-measurements)

 In the file `/go.mod` of this project (irmamobile-measurements), change the part after `=>` of line 27 to the place where the cloned project 'irmago-measurements' is.
 An example of line 27: `replace github.com/markuskreukniet/irmago-measurements => /home/user/go/src/github.com/markuskreukniet/irmago-measurements`